 IS KELLY THE RIGHT MEDIATOR FOR ME?

 Every mediator has their own style.
 Our purpose is to enable you and your partner to reach your own agreements regarding your children, finances, and property.
 It is important that both of you trust me to do this job; to remain neutral at all times.
 This is why I offer a free 1/2 hour Orientation.
 You do not have to spend a dime until you are absolutely sure that I am a good fit for your case.

 I am both a “facilitative” and “evaluative” mediator.
 I am trained to aid in resolving conflict.
 With the permission of both parties, I may make suggestions and recommendations based on my experience.

-I have been a family lawyer for almost 20 years.
-I have been a Certified Family Law Specialist since 2008.
-I have a strong background in litigation.
-I know first-hand what happens in Family Court.
-I have seen the inside and outside of that courtroom.
+I have been a family lawyer for almost 20 years, and a Certified Family Law Specialist since 2008.
+I am a litigator, and I know what happens in Family Court.
 More often than not, I have “won” in court.
-However, the rewards of winning the courtroom do not compensate for the years lost, and the money spent.
-Many litigants simply do not have the financial resources to fund a trial.
-I have seen too much sadness and anger.
-I am a believer in purpose.
-Just because you are going through a divorce does not mean you have to put your life on hold until this ugly thing ends.
-Amidst the struggles is the beauty of healing and a new life.
+However, the small reward of winning one hearing does not recover the money spent and years lost.
+Most people do not have the financial resources to fund a trial.

 I have experience mediating disputes.
 In law school, I trained with the San Diego Mediation Center.
 I was a volunteer mediation for the San Diego Superior Court, mediating small claims disputes for 3 years.
 In addition, I was one of the first mediators for SquareTrade, a online dispute resolution company.
 In fact, I participated in the launch of online dispute resolution services, mediating thousands of conflicts arising out of eBay transactions.